Vyral/base-template/_posts/2018-08-23-welcome-to-our-property-of-the-week-407-caddy-avenue.md

 Welcome to our property of the week: 407 Caddy Avenue in Moorhead.

-**Located within a 55-and-older condo association, this beautiful home backs up to hole 10 on the Moorhead Country Club, and comes complete with many gorgeous features.**
+**Located within a 55-and-older condo association, this beautiful home backs up to hole 10 on the Moorhead Country Club and comes complete with many gorgeous features.**

 Sitting just before the great room, the foyer serves as a perfect introduction to the rest of this great property.
 Both of these rooms have recently been upgraded with gorgeous laminate plank floors, giving the entire space a cohesive and polished look.